-Once again, the flavours of the Mediterranean deliver!
+Once again, the flavours of the Mediterranean deliver in this delicious Spanish Chicken dish.
 Tender chicken thigh fillets oven baked with chorizo sausage, tangy olives and the subtle yet distinctive flavours of smoked paprika, lemon and bay leaves.
-As with most dishes I create, a little surprise is in order!
+As with most dishes I create, a little surprise is in order.
 Not satisfied with near perfection, how about we add a little crumble of goats fetta, a sprinkle of fresh parsley and a smattering of lemon rind?
 By Juan!
 I think we’ve got it!

 Olive oil for frying

 8 chicken thigh fillets, fat trimmed and halved

 2 chorizo sausages, sliced about 5mm thick